Online HR Toolkit

 For example, a warning for poor timekeeping could set out:

-• the dates on which the employee arrived late for work;
+• The dates on which the employee arrived late for work;

-• how late the employee was on those occasions;
+• How late the employee was on those occasions;

-• the employee’s failure to provide a satisfactory explanation for the lateness; and
+• The employee’s failure to provide a satisfactory explanation for the lateness; and

-• what impact the misconduct had on the employee’s work and colleagues.
+• What impact the misconduct had on the employee’s work and colleagues.

 The disciplinary outcome letter must explain what the employee should do, or not do, to meet the expected standards of conduct.